lakestonelabs/motion-extended/README.md

 # Motion-extended
 A wrapper script that adds extra functionality to the [motion](https://motion-project.github.io/) video signaling program.
-The first focus of motion-extended was to add scheduling functionality to motion.
-More functionality will be added in the future such as sending notificadtions to various endpoints such as email, Riot(matrix), Slack and more.
+The first focus of motion-extended is to add scheduling functionality to motion.
+More functionality will be added in the future such as sending notifications to various endpoints such as email, Riot(matrix), Slack and more.

 ### Prerequisites